 1. Plan out your ROI goals

 For your campaign to be successful, you need a reasonable ROI goal.
-As with many aspects of SEM, it’s not a black and white formula — ROI is determined by many factors and isn’t one size fits all.
-Google offers this formula to determine the profit you’ve made from your ads compared to what you’ve spent on those ads:
+But, as with many aspects of SEM, it’s not a black-and-white, one-size-fits-all formula.
+ROI is determined by many different factors.
+Google offers this particular formula to determine the profit you’ve made from your ads compared to what you’ve spent on those ads: